SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/README.md

 # NeuralPlayground

-The NeuralPlayground software package, built in Python, comprises four main components organised in the repository in four modules: Agent, Arena, Experiment and Test.
+The NeuralPlayground software package, built in Python, comprises four main components organised in the repository in four modules: Agents, Arenas, Experiments and Tests.